divaprotocol/oracles/docs/Tellor.md

 # Introduction

 Derivative contracts created on DIVA Protocol require one data input following expiration.
-The [Tellor adapter](https://github.com/divaprotocol/oracles/blob/update-documentation/contracts/DIVAOracleTellor.sol) offers DIVA Protocol users a decentralized oracle solution for outcome reporting.
+The [Tellor adapter][tellor-adapter-contract] offers DIVA Protocol users a decentralized oracle solution for outcome reporting.
 Using the Tellor adapter for outcome reporting is as simple as assigning its [contract address](#contract-addresses) as the data provider when creating a pool.

 The key benefits of using the Tellor adapter for outcome reporting include:
 - No single point of failure as outcome reporting is decentralized and permissionless.